ioanmdev/FiSSH-Desktop/INSTALL.md

 configured to use a KEY protected with a PASSPHRASE (which you will have to enter into the Android app!)
 * Static LAN ip on your computer (look at /etc/network/interfaces)

-# How to install FiSSH?
+# Installing

+## On Arch Linux
 - Step 1
-Install the FiSSH android app on your phone and configure it with your computer's private IP and with the passphrase of the SSH key!
+Download the "fissh" package from AUR. "makepkg" and install it.

 - Step 2
+Add your user to the "fissh" group, by running "sudo gpasswd -a yourusername fissh"

+## On other distros
+- Step 1
 Create a new directory: /opt/FiSSH

+- Step 2
+Build FiSSH-Desktop in QT Creator (in Release mode) and copy the program to /opt/FiSSH, so that it can be run using the command /opt/FiSSH/FiSSH

 - Step 3
-Either build FiSSH-Desktop in QT Creator (in Release mode) or download the precompiled binary (from https://github.com/ioanmoldovan/FiSSH-Desktop/blob/master/bin/Release/FiSSH) and copy the program to /opt/FiSSH, so that it can be run using the command /opt/FiSSH/FiSSH

-- Step 4
 Generate the SSL certificate (that will be used for encryption of messages between Android and PC apps):

 ```bash
 sudo openssl req -newkey rsa:4096 -nodes -keyout /opt/FiSSH/key.pem -x509 -days 365 -out /opt/FiSSH/certificate.pem
 ```

-- Step 5
+- Step 4
 Install the /usr/bin/fissh script and make it executable

 ```bash